MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-updates.md

 appcenter codepush release-react -a <ownerName>/MyApp-Android  --target-binary-version "~1.1.0"
 ```

-The CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
-The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end-user downloads.
+The CodePush client supports differential updates, so even though you're releasing your JS bundle and assets on every update, your end users will only download the files they need.
+The service handles this process automatically.

-For more details about how the `release-react` command works, as well as the various parameters it exposes, refer to the [CLI docs](./cli.md#releasing-updates-react-native).
-Additionally, if you would prefer to handle running the `react-native bundle` command yourself, and therefore, want an even more flexible solution than `release-react`, see to the [`release` command](./cli.md#releasing-updates-general) for more details.
+For more information about how the `release-react` command works, and the various parameters it exposes, see to the [CLI docs](./cli.md#releasing-updates-react-native).
+Additionally, if you'd prefer running the `react-native bundle` command yourself, and want a more flexible solution than `release-react`, see the [`release` command docs](./cli.md#releasing-updates-general) for more information.

-If you run into any issues, or have any questions/comments/feedback, you can ping us within the [#code-push](https://discord.gg/0ZcbPKXt5bWxFdFu) channel on Reactiflux, [e-mail us](mailto:codepushfeed@microsoft.com) or see the [troubleshooting](rn-troubleshooting.md) guide.
+If you have an questions, comments, or feedback, you can contact us in the [#code-push](https://discord.gg/0ZcbPKXt5bWxFdFu) channel on Reactiflux, [e-mail us](mailto:codepushfeed@microsoft.com) or see the [troubleshooting](rn-troubleshooting.md) guide.
 See also [help and feedback](../../help.md).